Position overview Percent time:

 Part-Time Instructor Pool Biological, Chemical, and Physical Sciences - UC Berkeley Extension

-UC Berkeley Extension, the professional and continuing education division at the University of California, Berkeley, invites applications for a pool of qualified, temporary, part-time instructors to teach on-site and online courses in the Biological, Chemical, and Physical Sciences.
+UC Berkeley Extension, the professional and continuing education division at the University of California, Berkeley, invites applications for a pool of qualified instructors to teach on-site and online courses in the Biological, Chemical, and Physical Sciences.

-Courses are offered online and on-site at various locations in Berkeley, San Francisco, Oakland, Belmont, Hayward, and Redwood City, CA. Most on-site courses are offered in the evening and on the weekend.
+Courses are offered on-site in the San Francisco Bay Area (Berkeley, San Francisco, Oakland, Hayward, and Redwood City, California, USA) and in asynchronous online and synchronous live online formats via Canvas and Zoom.
+Most on-site and synchronous live online courses are offered in the evening and on the weekend (USA Pacific Time).

 - General Biology I lecture and lab (cell structure + function, prokaryotes, eukaryotes, metabolism, molecular genetics, classification, animal development, form + function)